openhab/openhab-ios/README.md

 ### Certificates
 Provide a client side certificate in P12 format for use in client side authentication setups.

-To install a client certificate, rename the certificate with the extension `.ohp12`, then send it to your iOS device (airdrop, icloud, dropbox, etc..), then open/save and select `openHAB` from the "Open In" menu (you may need to select "More..." to see all apps)
+To install a client certificate, rename the certificate with the extension `.ohp12`, then send it to your iOS device (airdrop, icloud, dropbox, etc..), then open/save and select `openHAB` from the "Open In" menu (you may need to select "More..." to see all apps).

 To delete a certificate, swipe left on the certificate name in the certificate menu